cleverpush/cleverpush-developer-docs/docs/sdks/flutter/troubleshooting.md

 Please make sure that the Deployment Target (iOS Version) for `Runner` and for the `CleverPushNotificationServiceExtension` target is the same.

-## Android: The style on this component requires your app theme to be Theme.AppCompat (or a descendant).
+## Android: "The style on this component requires your app theme to be Theme.AppCompat (or a descendant)."
+OR "Error inflating class com.google.android.material.tabs.TabLayout"

 Please use a parent theme which starts with "Theme.AppCompat.XXX" in your main theme (e.g. LaunchTheme).
 Example: